Dr. Richard Starnes

 This position provides direct support to the Assistant Vice Chancellor for Institutional Planning and Effectiveness and Director of Assessment, including management of the calendar, correspondence, and meeting preparations for committees and program reviews.
 The executive assistant also provides administrative support for office budget management, course evaluations, and special projects and initiatives conducted by office staff.

-Business Officer and Interim Director, Academic Resources and Business Operations
+Director, Academic Resources and Business Operations

 The Director of Academic Resources and Business Operations provides oversight, coordination,

 development, and evaluation of multiple business operations for the division, including

 staffing (EHRA Faculty) and budgeting; analysis, evaluation, and creation of policies/procedures